-These steps are required to be completed prior to 10 working days from the date of oral defense.
+These steps are required to be completed before 10 working days from the date of the oral defense.

 - 1. Reserve a room for your defense.
-Contact your respective concentration advising center for help with room reservation. - 2.
+Contact your respective concentration advising center for help with a room reservation. - 2.
 Submit an electronic version of your abstract with title, full names of your committee members, defense date/time/place, and your name as you want it to appear on the defense announcement to your respective concentration advising center. - 3.
-Schedule your defense through your MyASU (my.asu.edu) Defense tab.
+Schedule your defense through your iPOS.